CryptoDDR/CryptoDDR/README.md

 - 👋 Hi, I’m @CryptoDDR
 - 👀 I’m interested in Security, Cloud, Hacking, Networking and Gaming.
-- 🌱 I’m currently learning SIEM
+- 🌱 I’m currently exploring SIEM and security certs
 - 💞️ I’m looking to collaborate on any technical stuff
 - 📫 How to reach me ...